Extracurriculars For High Schoolers Interested in Studying the Physical Sciences

 Science fairs can range in size and prestige, from ones at your local school to national ones like the Google Science Fair, but no matter what level you’re competing at, having a new and interesting scientific endeavor on your profile can help demonstrate where your interests lie as well as your capacity for innovation.
 Think hard about your topic and spend time on your research proposal to give your project its best shot.

 No matter what subject you want to study, there are ways you can build your extracurricular profile to highlight your individual skills and interests.
 If you plan to study a physical science, these extracurriculars are just some of the many options you can explore to do this.
 At CollegeVine, we want to help you make the most of your applications by combining data-driven research with proprietary tools that can help you with the admissions process every step of the way.
-Sign up for our email list today to get more extracurricular help delivered directly to your inbox.

 Want more college admissions tips?